 This seems so wrong-headed, it’s difficult to know where to begin.
 The entire point about DFW is that he’s a symbol of ultra-privileged, utterly toxic white male culture.
 And academic literary societies owe a lot more to those who actively suffer under such symbols on a daily basis.
 ‘Not really a threat to women anymore’ seems polite code speak for ‘we as a society [literary or otherwise] are entirely blameless.
 Stop complaining.’
-These types of political call to apparent neutrality are telling.
+These types of political call to apparent and willful Neutrality are telling.

 > As a woman (note: not female, but woman.
 I’d prefer to be identified by my gender and not my genitals), I feel incredible empathy and compassion for Mary Karr.

 As a philosopher I prefer to be identified by the truths I help reveal, not by anyone’s genitals.
-(How does having incredible empathy and compassion for one of David Foster Wallace’s many abuse victims exactly tie in with a critique of literary and academic societies and their complicity with innately toxic cultural symbols?)
+(How does having incredible empathy and compassion for one of David Foster Wallace’s many abuse victims exactly tie in with a critique of literary and academic societies, and their complicity with innately toxic cultural symbols?)

 > I have also had communications directly with Mary Karr.
 Have you?
 Are you attempting to white knight someone who doesn’t want or need you to do that?

 Sorry, but I just couldn’t but help read that as “I also have black friends.”
 (Like, the equivalent of someone who personally knew DFW, wanting to appear innocent of his abusive nature, proclaiming “I also have female friends!”)
-As for your subtle Whiteknighting accusation, what I’m simply doing is directly questioning the very existence of societies such as yours.
+As for your subtle Whiteknighting accusation, what I’m simply doing is directly questioning the very existence of insular societies such as yours.

 > The reason that the people on the IDFWS society, regardless of gender, have decided to continue studying and encouraging others to study his work is that we find his work valuable.
 Even if he as a human being was deeply flawed, his work is worth looking at for what is has done for and to the literary landscape.

 Interesting, first off you state your gender is all important – and then that the DFW Society doesn’t regard gender at all.
 The problem with DFW’s ‘work’ is that it’s inherently privileged, as pure as New York snow, and extremely valuable for his publisher.
 His work is arguably not worth looking at, precisely because he was a deeply flawed and often inhuman being.
-As an icon, all DFW did for the ‘literary landscape’ was merely to signify that it actively continues to be as dull, homogenous and deeply toxic for people that aren’t white or male.
+As an icon, all DFW did for the ‘literary landscape’ was merely to signify that it actively continues to be as dull, homogeneous and deeply toxic for people that aren’t white or male.

 > I personally find Ernest Hemingway a morally reprehensible human, and often wonder if the Hemingway Society has to deal with this kind of bullshit (believe it or not, you are not the first self-proclaimed warrior to try to help us see the error of our ways.)

-If all of this is merely B.S, then I apologise.
+If all of this is merely B.S, then I apologize.
 However, the overly defensive attitudes of the DFW society seem to indicate the deep sociopolitical paradox and schism in the heart of academia, and associated literary societies.
 (As for being a self proclaimed warrior – I’d say that was a sight more interesting than being some professionally miserable, self-hating academic caught in a relationship with white bro culture, no?)